Cheryl Eichar Jett

 and other blue-line highways

 Route 66 — the very words inspire nostalgia, excitement, and a longing for the open road.
-I’m old enough to have ridden and driven pre-decommissioned Route 66.
 Back then it was the way you got to where you were going.
 My first two Route 66 books were published in 2010 by Arcadia Publishing, followed by two more in 2014 and 2016.
-Currently, I’m working on a book about women’s lives and work on historic Route 66 and hoping for a 2023 publishing date.
-In the past decade, I’ve written over 200 published historical articles, most about Route 66, which have appeared in Route 66 Magazine, Show Me Route 66, most recently ROUTE Magazine, and others.
-In September 2022 I celebrated ten years of writing my monthly column, “Along Route 66,” for the Prairie Land Buzz, an Illinois publication.
+Currently, I’m working on a book about women’s lives and work on historic Route 66 and hoping for a 2025 publishing date.
+In the past decade, I’ve written over 200 published historical articles, most about Route 66, which have appeared in Route 66 Magazine, Show Me Route 66, ROUTE Magazine, and others.

 Women’s History